apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 to remove a number of performance issues, all of which have had to do with redis `SCAN` operations and the use of wildcard in query patterns.
 Performance fixes alter the structure of records and keys and as a result are not backwards compatible.
 You will need to export existing records from redis and then import them back via CAS-provided facilities and dedicated endpoints.

+### Releasing OpenID Connect Claims

+The claim release rules for specific grant types, namely `client_credentials` and `password`, are revisited to ensure claims, whether custom or standard, can be correctly released based on the scopes authorized by the service definition as well as those requested by the relying party in authorization and token requests.

 ## Other Stuff